nballier/nballier.github.io/_pages/index.md

 #title: Home
 ---

-I am a Professor of English Linguistics at Université Paris Cité in the [ALTAE Lab](https://clillac-arp.u-paris.fr/annuaire/ballier-nicolas/).
-My work focuses on interpretability and robustness of NLP applications based on Large Language Models, as well as their sociotechnical impacts.

-I hold a PhD in Computational Linguistics from the [University of Tokyo](https://www.c.u-tokyo.ac.jp/eng_site/info/academics/grad/lis/)), followed by postdocs in Machine Learning for NLP ([University of Massachusetts](https://text-machine.cs.uml.edu/) (Lowell)) and Social Data Science ([University of Copenhagen](https://sodas.ku.dk/)).
+I am Professor of English Linguistics at Université Paris Cité, UFR d’Etudes anglophones and a member of the [ALTAE Lab](https://clillac-arp.u-paris.fr/annuaire/ballier-nicolas/).
+My background (PhD) is in the epistemology of linguistics.
+I have a strong interest in eighteenth century representation of the Phonetics of English and in digital humanities.
+My research investigates the third revolution of grammatisation: what computers do to linguistic data.
+I have worked on computational analyses of spoken and written learner data.
+My recent research focuses on the interpretability of neural machine translation and the representation of speech in Whisper, an audio large language model.

 <img src="/assets/icons/door-open-solid.svg" class="sidebaricon" aria-hidden="true"/> Open research positions: see [here](/lab/#phd-and-postdoc-positions)